 - Should you buy a high, middle, or low-efficiency air conditioner?

 Homeowners have submitted thousands of reviews of central air conditioners to this site.
 However, many of the reviews cover air conditioners that are no longer sold.
-We have combed the remaining reviews to find which models homeowners prefer.
+We have combed the remaining reviews to find the models preferred by most homeowners.

 There are essentially two things that you’re paying for when purchasing and installing a new central air conditioner: equipment costs and labor costs.
 Depending on your situation, you may be able to reduce your costs in one or both of these areas.

 Probably the single-greatest cost-saving solution is to buy your air conditioner from a direct-to-consumer retailer, and then hire a licensed HVAC contractor to install it.
 Between the complexity of the project, the environmental concerns of handling refrigerant and the high-voltage electricity involved, this is not a project for the Do-It-Yourselfer.

 Although selecting the best unit for your home is important, selecting a contractor is equally, if not more, important.
 You will want to work with a good HVAC contractor when you install a new central air conditioning system.
 Make sure that you get quotes from at least three contractors.
 This will ensure you a low, medium and high bid, and give you a good sense of what it is reasonable to pay.
 Also, make sure to screen your potential contractors to ensure that they have happy customers and no complaints.
 Checking references is the best way to learn if the contractor with the most reasonable bid will be likely to complete your job to your satisfaction—and still be in business for your future maintenance needs.

-As with sizing furnaces or boilers, it is important to have an HVAC Contractor perform a load calculation before you decide which size air conditioning system to buy.
-If you install an air conditioner which is too large, it will cycle on and off too often, substantially reducing the efficiency of the system.
+It is important to have an HVAC Contractor perform a load calculation before you decide which size air conditioning system to buy.
+If you install an air conditioner that is too large, it will cycle on and off too often, substantially reducing the efficiency of the system.
 Too small, and your air conditioner may not be able to meet the demands of a hot, humid day.

 The industry standard load calculation is called the Manual J calculation.
 It takes into account the size of your house, the amount of insulation installed, the square footage, and a host of other factors.

-The most common measure of the efficiency of a consumer central air conditioning system is the SEER (Seasonal Energy Efficiency Ratio).
+As mentioned above, the most common measure of the efficiency of a consumer central air conditioning system is the SEER.
 Since 2006 the US government has required all new central air conditioners to have a SEER of at least 13.
-Higher efficiency models have a SEER between 14 and 22.
+Higher efficiency models have a SEER between 14 and 25.5.